 Of the ten best places to retire in the world, Portugal is the best option, followed by Panama and Costa Rica.
 It is almost a fact that Mexico is one of the best places to retire in the world chosen by Americans, Canadians, and Europeans.
 And this is what the Annual Global Retirement Index of the International Living website is all about, ranking the country in fourth place among the best in the world for retirement.

 This list is the most comprehensive and in-depth survey of its kind, created to examine the many opportunities the world has to offer, bring some order to them and help them identify the best destination.

 Of the ten recommended sites, Portugal appears to be the best choice first, followed by Panama and Costa Rica.
-However, the publication exalts the virtues of our beautiful territory and more details considered important for the time of the retreat.
+However, the publication exalts the virtues of our beautiful territory, and more details are considered important for the time of the retreat.

 Another point of interest for future residents is that once Mexico grants them residency, they can enroll in the national health care plan.

 While until very recently, the country offered two national health care plans for residents, with the election of Andrés Manuel López Obrador in 2019, the new national health care system is underway.